marc7nek/appointment-booking-system/README.md

 - Environment-driven configuration for local, staging, and CI runs.
 - HTML and JUnit reports, screenshots, traces, and videos on failure.
 - GitHub Actions workflow for quality gates and automated test execution.
-- Local demo appointment booking app included for hands-on test runs.
+- Local demo appointment booking app with one-click demo sign-in for hands-on test runs.

 ## Tech Stack